 Hi, I’m Trudy — a certified ADHD Life Coach with over 25 years of experience in education, and someone who truly understands what it’s like to live with ADHD.

-This was just the tip of the iceberg.
+For me this was just the tip of the iceberg.
 There was so much more happening beneath the surface — I just didn’t have the language for it yet.

 These were just a few of the struggles I’d navigated for years